-See page 79 for how to lock the doors, and page 60 for how the door and trunk open monitor system works.
+See page 79 for how to lock the doors, and page 60 for how the door/trunk open indicator works.

-Your vehicle has the auto door locking/unlocking feature.
+Your vehicle has a programmable auto door locking/unlocking feature.
 For more information, see page 80.

 2.Adjust the Front Seats